 We know that our bodies naturally produce cholesterol, and we can also obtain it from the foods we eat.
 We also know the scary truth that if it gets out of hand, it can lead to a slew of health complications, so we try to eat well, exercise, and continuously get our numbers checked.

-Although we may be familiar with the concept that cholesterol is either good or bad, maybe we aren’t as aware of the types, symptoms, causes and natural remedies for high cholesterol.
-Therefore, let’s examine in-depth all we need to know to better understand hypercholesterolemia – or high cholesterol.
+Although we may be familiar with the concept that cholesterol is either good or bad, maybe we aren’t as aware of the types, symptoms, causes, and natural remedies for high cholesterol.
+Therefore, let’s examine in-depth all we need to know to understand hypercholesterolemia better.

 There are six types of hypercholesterolemia.

 |Type of hypercholesterolemia||Elevated lipoprotein(s) present||Serum lipid pattern|